Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Experimental Methods

 At leading order, the hadronization of a $b$ quark at the LHC is quite similar to the one observed in detail by the LEP experiments.
 For instance, the momentum distribution of the non $b$-hadron fragments, which is relevant for same-side tagging studies, is well described by LEP-inspired Monte Carlo simulations~\cite{Sjostrand_2015}.
 More important is the relative production of the various $b$-hadron species: the main features---dominant production of $\Bz$ and $\Bp$ mesons, and sizeable production fraction of $\Bs$ and $\Lb$---are the same, except that a much larger \Lb production fraction is observed for $p_{T}$ (momentum transverse to the beam axis) below 10~GeV~\cite{PhysRevD.100.031102}.
 LHCb can also study the decays of $B_c$ mesons, in spite of its very low production rate, approximately $0.6\%$ of the \Bp production cross-section~\cite{bcprod}.
 As discussed in Secs.~\ref{sec:th:other_states} and~\ref{sec:th:conn}, $B_c$ mesons provide a very interesting laboratory for testing LFUV in $\BJtaunu$ or $B_c \to \tau\nu$ decays.

 The parton center-of-mass energy required to produce a $b$-hadron pair at threshold is far smaller than the total available collision energy in the $\pp$ system, leading to the production of a significant fraction of $\bbbar$ pairs with very large forward or backward boosts.
-This characteristic is the basis of the LHCb experimental concept, which studies the $\bb$ pairs produced within a $400$\,mrad cone covering the forward region, corresponding to a pseudorapidity $2 \le \eta \le 5$.
-Despite this very small solid angle, the LHCb detector captures $\sim 15\%$ of the full $\bb$ cross-section.
+This characteristic is the basis of the LHCb experimental concept~\cite{Alves:2008zz,lhcbdet2015}, which studies the $\bb$ pairs produced within a $400$\,mrad cone covering the forward region, corresponding to a pseudorapidity $2 \le \eta \le 5$.
+Despite this very small solid angle, the LHCb detector captures $\sim 15\%$ of the full $\bb$ cross-section~\cite{Aaij:2017deq}.

 Within this acceptance, the $b$-hadrons have a typical transverse momentum, $p_{T}$, of 10~GeV, corresponding to an overall energy of $\sim 200$~GeV.
 This in turn corresponds to a typical boost factor of about 50, resulting in a mean flight distance of over $2$~cm for each electroweakly-decaying ground-state $b$-hadron: namely $B^{0,+}$, $B_{s}$, $B_{c}$, or $\Lb$.
 The sophisticated silicon trackers used in the LHCb detector provide a typical position resolution of 300~$\mu$m for the $B$ vertex along its flight direction, resulting in flight distance significances between the $b$-hadron decay vertex and its primary vertex (PV) of over 100$\sigma$.
-This precision leads to extremely clean signals even for high-multiplicity decay channels, provided the primary production vertex can be identified.
+This precision leads to extremely clean signals even for high-multiplicity decay channels where the combinatorial background is potentially very important~\cite{Aaij:2017deq}, provided the primary production vertex can be identified.